 Increasing attention is now being given to the monitoring of airports, train stations, shopping malls, and other important facilities where large numbers of people gather.
 In the security industry, there is a growing need for monitoring systems that can help to stop crimes before they happen.
 Rather than using high resolution cameras to passively capture people’s faces and behaviors, there is a growing need to identify important and suspicious people to provide an active security response.
 In order to solve problems such as these, Panasonic has newly developed FacePRO, a facial recognition system which utilizes deep learning technology.
-With inbuilt analytics changing traditional monitoring, the system is better equipped to provide safer and more secure environments.
+With inbuilt analytics changing traditional monitoring, the system is better equipped to provide safer and more secure environments in line with the privacy protection regulations of the GDPR.

 “ClearSight” Coating Technology